DistributedComponents/disel/README.md

 Implementation and case studies of Disel, a separation-style logic for compositional verification of distributed systems.

-This code accompanies the paper entitled **Programming and Proving with Distributed Protocols** by Ilya Sergey, James R. Wilcox and Zachary Tatlock, in the POPL 2018 proceedings.
+This code accompanies the paper entitled [Programming and Proving with Distributed Protocols](http://homes.cs.washington.edu/~jrw12/disel.pdf) by Ilya Sergey, James R. Wilcox, and Zachary Tatlock, in the POPL 2018 proceedings.

 ## Building the Project